John-Lin/Pic-helper/README.md

 	**This method does not require python intepreter.**

-* **For OS X/Linux**
+* **For OS X/Linux User**

-	Copy these 3 python scripts to the folder which you want to classify.
+	Copy these three python scripts to the folder which you want to classify.

-	Use terminal and switch to the folder then type `$ python Pic_classify.py` it will be classified.
+	Use terminal and switch to the folder then type `$ python Pic_classify.py` images will be classified.

-	If you want to pick favorite pictures just switch to /JPG folder type `$ python Pic_selector.py`.
+	If you want to pick favorite pictures just switch to /JPG folder then type `$ python Pic_selector.py`.

 	RAW files `$ python RAW_selector` and so on.